 The Jolly Fisherman & Steak House

-The Captain's Feast is served at The Jolly Fisherman & Steak House in Roslyn.
+One of the signature dishes at The Jolly Fisherman & Steak House in Roslyn is banana creme pie.

 Lost at Sea

 Lost at Sea (888 W. Beech St., Long Beach): About 22 diners fit snugly into Lost at Sea, chef-owner Alexis Trolf's name marine counterpart to his nearby, New American, and equally appealing Lost & Found.
 The menu at the cash-only eatery is just as tight as the dining room.
 But the food comes first on the terse menu, especially oysters and clams on the half-shell; Peconic Bay scallops with agrodolce, or a sweet-sour Italianate accent; a rich Arctic char tartare spiked with dill and Dijon mustard; broiled scallops with drawn butter and salsa verde; salmon with horseradish-dill crema; and the crudo, which changes daily.
 Consider the flaky cod finished with crisp breadcrumbs and lemon-zest sparked sauce; seafood salad with citrus vinaigrette; smoked fish dip with crostini; a peel-and-eat shrimp cocktail; and baked topneck clams.
 Steak frites with aioli may be the lone consolation for the landlocked customer.
 More info: 516-632-5263

 A seafood salad in a citrus vinaigrette is one way to start things off at Lost at Sea in Long Beach.